 Both notations for the strict order are not satisfactory.
 The constant op < is the strict order for int.
 In order to allow for the desired replacement, interpretation accepts equations in addition to the parameter instantiation.
-These follow the locale expression and are indicated with the keyword where.
+These follow the locale expression and are indicated with the keyword rewrites.
 This is the revised interpretation:

 '''

-interpretation int: partial_order "op \leq :: [int, int] \Rightarrow bool" where "int.less x y = (x < y)" proof -
+interpretation int: partial_order "op ≤ :: [int, int] ⇒ bool"

+rewrites "int.less x y = (x < y)"

+proof -

 '''